hermwong/onsenui-vue-side-splitter-example/README.md

 ## Deploy

-If you've never deployed the app to Firebase then perform steps 1 & 2, if you've already deployed the app before skipt to Step 3.
+If you've never deployed the app to Firebase perform Steps 1 & 2, if you've already deployed the app before go directly to Step 3.

 1. link your local machine to Firebase
 `npm run login`